 Public Key Storage

-Public Keys of two types shall be stored on Cryptographic Token HSMs – the Public Key derived from the Private Key associated with the Cryptographic Token (called the Local Public Key below) and the Public Keys associated with other Cryptographic Tokens in the same network (called Remote Public Keys below).
-Both types of Public Keys shall be stored as Data Items within the Data Object of the Cryptographic Token HSM in which they are stored as described in Table 6.7 and the text following that table in Section 6.4.6.5 below.
+Public Keys of two types shall be stored on Cryptographic Token HSMs – the Public Key derived from the Private Key associated with the Cryptographic Token (identified as the Local Public Key below) and the Public Keys associated with other Cryptographic Tokens in the same network (identified as Remote Public Keys herein).
+Both types of Public Keys shall be stored as Data Items within the Data Object of the Cryptographic Token HSM in which they are stored as described in Table 6.8 and the text following that table in Section 6.4.6.5 below.

 Creation Time Value Storage